awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 ## Considerations when using bind mounts<a name="bind-mount-considerations"></a>

 When using bind mounts, consider the following\.
 + For tasks that are hosted on AWS Fargate using platform version `1.4.0` or later \(Linux\) or `1.0.0` or later \(Windows\), by default they receive a minimum of 20 GiB of ephemeral storage for bind mounts\.
 For Linux tasks, the total amount of ephemeral storage can be increased to a maximum of 200 GiB by specifying the `ephemeralStorage` object in your task definition\.
+You cannot increase the ephemeral storage for Windows containers\.
 + To expose files from a Dockerfile to a data volume when a task is run, the Amazon ECS data plane looks for a `VOLUME` directive\.
 If the absolute path that's specified in the `VOLUME` directive is the same as the `containerPath` that's specified in the task definition, the data in the `VOLUME` directive path is copied to the data volume\.
 In the following Dockerfile example, a file that's named `examplefile` in the `/var/log/exported` directory is written to the host and then mounted inside the container\.

   ```